 While Denver City Council touts that we need more affordable housing, our city continues to grant permits for to rich investors who purchase and immediately destroy what were formerly a historic, affordable smaller homes by turning them into an unaffordable monstrocities and 5-car garages to house BMWs.

-Homes with any open windows or using evaporative coolers quickly fill with the toxic exhaust and dust created by heavy machinery hired by the new property owners who decide to build additions or scrape homes.
-We live in a neighborhood where we have had people who have lived for 20-40+ years, and, unfortunately, when homes are sold (due to elderly having to go to assisted living or otherwise), developers pay for homes with cash and then promptly begin the process of destroying these affordable homes by tearing down these smaller homes, or adding giant parking garages or additions.
-Healthy, mature trees are cut down, and the landscape is scraped off by noisy, polluting tractors, and as the lot is covered with building for as much as the city allows.
+Homes with any open windows or using evaporative coolers quickly fill with the toxic exhaust and dust created by heavy machinery hired by the new property owners who decide to build giant additions and scrape homes.
+We live in a neighborhood where we have had people who have lived for 20-40+ years, and, unfortunately, when homes are sold (due to elderly passing away, having to go to assisted living, or otherwise), developers pay for homes with cash and then promptly begin the process of destroying these smaller, affordable homes by tearing them down, and/or adding giant parking garages or additions.
+Healthy, mature trees are mistreated and/or cut down.
+Former landscapes are constantly being scraped off by noisy, polluting tractors, and the lot is covered with as much building square footage as they can negotiate with the city.

 Why are our rights not considered?
 Neighbors should have the right to clean air, and the years-long construction projects in the heart of our established neighborhoods is a huge contributor to air and noise pollution.
 If you work from home, your work is constantly interrupted by the loud banging, engine noise, dust and air pollution that fills nearby homes of construction sites.

-The city of Denver, for example, continues to grant permits for non-stop construction projects on entire blocks, subjecting the residents to air pollution and noise pollution for years.
+The city of Denver, for example, continues to grant permits for non-stop construction projects on entire blocks, subjecting the residents to air pollution and noise pollution for years upon years.

 Where is the neighborhood consideration?
 What happened to do unto others as you would have done to you?
 What happened to being neighborly?